 It's a double example in that the holiday is one of the many pagan holidays Hijacked by Jesus to help converts adjust to the new religion.
 All Hallow's Eve is the evening before All Saint's Day, was a minor prelude to the much larger celebration the next day, and was actually completely forgotten among Christians for years before some Americans decided to revive it and the modern version was born.
 Despite popular belief, it was not the pagans who wanted to honor the dead.
 The pagan holiday that Halloween replaced, Samhain, was merely a harvest festival; the Church is what installed devotion to the dead (and it was meant to serve as a reminder to pray for the souls in Purgatory, not honor death itself.)

-Not totally: had November 5th only been about a failed plot to blow up Parliament, it would only be a forgotten historical footnote.
+Don't forget Guy Fawkes Day.
+Had November 5th only been about a failed plot to blow up Parliament, it would only be a forgotten historical footnote.
 Yet 400 years later, we in England still burn effigies on a very big bonfire.
-Not coincidentally, only a day or two after Halloween.
+Not coincidentally, only a few days after Halloween.
 Go figure.

 International Worker's Day, or "May Day," is observed in many countries around the world (it also overlaps with the religious May Day and Walpurgisnacht, celebrated at the same time), and commemorates the Haymarket riot/massacre in Chicago in early May 1886 (it was part of a convention that first endorsed the eight-hour workday).
 However, the US doesn't celebrate its Labor Day on 1 May, on account of distrust of socialism in the US in general and the painful memories of Haymarket in particular - Labor Day in the US is whatever is the first Monday in September.